 Gaming Dealers operate table games.
 Stand or sit behind table and operate games of chance by dispensing the appropriate number of cards or blocks to players, or operating other gaming equipment.
 Distribute winnings or collect players’ money or chips.
 May compare the house’s hand against players’ hands.

-Gaming Dealers with little to no experience tend to make between $16440 and $17580 while the more experienced ones make over $20810 per year.
+Gaming Dealers with little to no experience tend to make between $16910 and $18310 while the more experienced ones can earn over $23800 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Gaming Dealer is to move to a higher paying state like KS.
-Right now, the highest paying states for Gaming Dealers are KS, TX, WI, SD and NY.
+One of the easiest ways to increase your salary as a Gaming Dealer is to move to a higher paying state like AK.
+Right now, the highest paying states for Gaming Dealers are AK, WA, NY, OR and NH.

-3 other factors that can increase your salary as A Gaming Dealer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Gaming Dealer is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Gaming Dealers what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other Gaming Dealers what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.

 Pros and Cons